Sign In

 What Are the Possible Treatment Options for COVID‑19?

 There are treatments that may help reduce how sick you become if you get COVID‑19.
-The U.S. Food and Drug Administration (FDA) has authorized treatments that have already been taken by millions of people, reducing many people’s COVID‑19 symptoms and keeping them out of the hospital.
+The U.S. Food and Drug Administration (FDA) has authorized and approved treatments that have already been taken by millions of people, reducing their risk of severe COVID‑19 symptoms and keeping them out of the hospital.

 If you have mild to moderate COVID-19 symptoms (non-hospitalized, not requiring oxygen or an increase in home oxygen) you may be eligible for antiviral treatments including oral antivirals or an IV (intravenous or in your arm) antiviral.